 Table of Contents

-SBC V2 is a Zilog Z80 processor board.
-The board dimensions are 100x160mm and it's capable of functioning both as a standalone SBC or as attached to the ECB bus.
-The SBC V2 board has the following hardware features:
+The SBC V2 is a Zilog Z80 processor board.
+It's a 100x160mm board that is capable of functioning both as a standalone SBC or as attached to the ECB bus.

-- Up to 512KiB SRAM, using a paging hardware (: Add link to the paging description)
+- Up to 512Kb paged SRAM (: Add link to the paging description)

-- Up to 1MiB ROM (either EPROM or FLASH)
+- Up to 1Mb EPROM or FLASH ROM.

-- 1x parallel interface (8255), can be extended to support IDE interface via small board
+- Parallel interface (8255), can be extended to support IDE interface via small board

 - Standard ECB bus interface